 The Cyber Dignity Program will cover issues ranging from cyberbullying, sexual consent, human trafficking, online hate crimes and the increasing practice of teen sexting, in which people share sexual images of themselves that can then be easily disseminated to unintended recipients, and the potential legal consequences for those involved.
 You will learn the Cyber Dignity Program curriculum, as well as how to replicate an effective version of the Cyber Dignity Program to launch at any high school or college in California.
 The curriculum focuses on combatting a victim-blaming culture that can be worryingly prevalent in schools by providing an in-depth overview of the legal framework and concepts that empower victims of online crimes and related misconduct.

 What You Will Learn

-- How to create a pro bono program focused on Cyber Dignity Program instruction
+- Learn how to create a pro bono program focused on Cyber Dignity Program instruction

-- Identifying legal and mental health resources for teens and young adults in the communities in which the Cyber Dignity Program is taught
+- Identify legal and mental health resources for teens and young adults in the communities in which the Cyber Dignity Program is taught

 - Earn two hours of general CLE credit